BIGJRA/BIGJRA.github.io/rejuv.md

 Wanderer Novae (Ashen Beach)

 -   Toucannon, Level 42. @ Yache Berry.
     -   Beak Blast
     -   Roost
     -   Bullet Seed
     -   Rock Blast
 -   Vikavolt, Level 43. @ Sitrus Berry.
     -   Thunderbolt
     -   Bug Buzz
     -   Air Slash
     -   Roost
 -   Lycanroc, Level 45. @ Rock Gem.
     -   Stone Edge
     -   Crunch
     -   Accelerock
     -   Drill Run
 -   Tsareena, Level 43. @ Grass Gem.
     -   Trop Kick
     -   Knock Off
     -   Play Rough
     -   Acrobatics
 -   Palossand, Level 43. @ Leftovers.
     -   Shadow Ball
     -   Shore Up
     -   Earth Power
     -   Giga Drain
 -   Passimian, Level 45. @ Sitrus Berry.
     -   Iron Head
     -   Close Combat
     -   Brutal Swing
     -   Bulk Up

 This is the hardest battle of hers yet.
-Almost all her Pokemon have coverage out the wazoo!
+Almost all her Pokemon have really deep coverage!
 Passimian can hit hard if given the chance to bulk up even once, and Vikavolt takes lives if you let it attack.
 Not to mention speed demon Lycanroc probably able to take out at least one of your team members at will.
 Not a ton of synergy or a central strategy